contribuyente/dao-council/README.md

 2. Derive its address
 3. Add that address as a Safe Transaction Service delegate/proposer for the Council Safe; do not add it as an on-chain Safe owner
 4. Generate a Safe API key
+5. Keep the automation account without ETH, MANA, or owner permissions
-5. Confirm proposals from that address appear in Safe with zero owner confirmations
+6. Confirm proposals from that address appear in Safe with zero owner confirmations

 Discord setup:

 1. Create a Discord application and bot
 2. Add the bot to the Council server
-3. Create `#multisig-ops`
+3. Create `#multisig`
 4. Give the bot only `View Channel` and `Send Messages` in that channel
+5. Do not give the bot Administrator, Manage Messages, Mention Everyone, or Manage Webhooks permissions
-5. Copy the bot token and channel ID into Cloudflare Worker secrets/vars
+6. Copy the bot token and channel ID into Cloudflare Worker secrets/vars

+Discord messages are sent with `allowed_mentions: { "parse": [] }` so automation output cannot broadly mention roles or users.

 ### Curator Data